-It’s also important to your lenders, who want to make sure that you have enough money to pay back all of your debts, and your investors, who want to know how much money the business will have left over to pay dividends, reinvest in the business, or set aside for a rainy day.
+It’s also an important metric for your lenders and investors.
+Lenders want to make sure you have enough money to pay back all of your debts.
+Investors want to know how much money the business will have leftover to pay dividends, reinvest in the business, or set aside for a rainy day.

-If you know your total income and your total expenses, you can calculate your net income pretty easily: just subtract the second figure from the first.
+If you know your total income and your total expenses, you can calculate your net income:

-If you’re like most businesses however, you’ll need to create an income statement, which is one of the three major financial statements.
-Also sometimes called a ‘profit and loss statement,’ the point of a company’s income statement is to show how you arrived at your net income.
+In calculating your net income, most business owners need to create an income statement, which is one of the three main financial statements.
+Also called a ‘profit and loss statement,’ or ‘p&l,’ the point of a company’s income statement is to show how you arrived at your net income.

-An income statement does this by taking your total revenue for that period (this is usually the first line of the statement) and then subtracting each of your expenses and losses, line by line, until it spits out your net income on the very last line.
-This is also why you’ll sometimes hear people refer to net income as “the bottom line.”
+An income statement does this by taking your total revenue for that period (this is usually the first line of the statement) and then subtracting each of your expenses and losses, line item by line item, until it spits out your net income on the very last line.
+This is why you’ll sometimes hear people refer to net income as “the bottom line.”